 That limitation did not sit well with her independent nature, and she began a campaign to see that other incapacitated individuals wouldn't have to endure the same hardships and frustrations she did.

 In 1965, Douglas received $24,000 from the Tucson Committee for Economic Opportunity and started L.I.F.T.S.
 (Low Income Free Transportation Service), which was taken over by the city six years later and renamed Special Needs Transportation Service.
 Today, the service is known as Van Tran.

 In 1969, the Tucson City Council awarded her a plaque for Senior Woman of the Year.
 A few years later, the Quincie Douglas Recreation Center, then located at 1100 E. Silverlake Road, was named after her.

 Douglas died Aug.
 14, 1986, in Hayward, Calif., where she had moved in 1983.”

-The Quincie Douglas library and the Quincie Douglas recreation center are named in honor of her.
+The Quincie Douglas Library, opens a new window and the Quincie Douglas recreation center are named in honor of her.

 “What’s with that?”
 Arizona Daily Star.
 Caliente section.
 April 18, 2003.
 Page F44.

 Find the information you need by calling the library's Infoline at 520-791-4010 or by sending your question to Ask a Librarian.